containerd/accelerated-container-image/README.md

     It is a [containerd](https://containerd.io/) snapshotter plugin for overlaybd image.
 This snapshotter is compatible for OCI image, as well as overlayfs snapshotter.

     We also provide a modified CLI tool(ctr) to facilitate image pull, and custom conversion from traditional OCI tarball format to overlaybd format.

+* P2P

+    [DADI P2P](README-P2P.md) is an accelerator to speed up HTTP file download using P2P protocol.
+It helps to reduce the pressure of registry for large-scale clusters.

+    The P2P is an independent component and optional if the registry becomes the bottleneck or risk under pressure.

 ## Getting Started